A Garden of Roses

 The Number of Roses

-The Project is also one of sustainability as all flowers are being made from discarded fabric and old clothing so each one is different and unique, much the same way that each of these 15,000 children were.
+The Project is also one of sustainability as all flowers are made from discarded fabric and old clothing so each one is different and unique, much the same way that each of these 15,000 children were.

 Unifying into a Red Rose